Gitarth/command-line-chess/README.md

 ## Task 2
 **RUN ONLY AS WHITE**

+*sometimes there will be games where each side's king piece will play forever*

 For this task, I implemented an alpha-beta pruning algorithm.
 The algorithm accepts a couple of new parameters such as alpha, beta and depth.
 Using these parameters, it then does pruning to get rid of moves that are bad.
 First I made an instance of the AI.py class.
 Using this instance I generated a moveTree, and using the moveTree I got all the bestLegalMoves.
 The idea I am approaching here is that, the agent iterates all the possible moves in the legalBestMoves, and for each moves, it iterates over all the legalMoves.
 I then create two nested functions within it, `def alphaBetaMax(...)` and `def alphaBetaMin(...)`.
 Each of these functions take in an alpha, beta, and depth.
 Each function has a var value that is initialize.
 Then I check for the base case, being
 ```python
 if (depth == 0 or board.isCheckmate or board.isStalemate):